HoussamGhandour/Kickstarter-analysis/README.md

 Some of the recommendations for additional analysis were discussed in the aforementioned sections to provide Louise with more reliable data-driven conclusions.
 The recommendations are also summarized below for quick reference.

 1. Analyze percentage of successful projects based on launch date
-2. Consider analyzing the pledged money based on launch date instead of
+2. Consider analyzing the pledged money based on launch date instead of successful and failed outcomes
 2. Study effect of pledged percentage of goal based on goal ranges to have a better representation of outcomes
 3. Consider statistical analysis to study sensitivity of setting launch month and goal on the pledged amounts